lauren-lancaster/liveheats_test/README.md

 This web-based system is designed to help teachers at a local school manage race day results for students.
 It allows teachers to set up races, assign students to lanes, record their finishing places, and view the results.

+I have made a conscious choice not to include tests in my SETUP, README, and Migration commits.
+The rest of this app is TDD

 ## Features Implemented

 **Race Setup**: